menu

 Cape Vincent is a tiny village located in the state of New York.
-With a population of 734 people and just one neighborhood, Cape Vincent is the 823rd largest community in New York.
-Much of the housing stock in Cape Vincent was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 728 people and just one neighborhood, Cape Vincent is the 823rd largest community in New York.
+Cape Vincent has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Cape Vincent is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Cape Vincent isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cape Vincent are a mix of both white- and blue-collar jobs.
 Overall, Cape Vincent is a village of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Cape Vincent who work in food service (27.56%), teaching (9.06%), and office and administrative support (6.69%).

-Being a small village, Cape Vincent does not have a public transit system used by locals to get to and from work.
+Cape Vincent is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Cape Vincent in 2022 was $34,815, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $139,260 for a family of four.
 However, Cape Vincent contains both very wealthy and poor people as well.